 Are Wireless Earbuds under $100 Any Good?

-Good to great sound quality.
-You can get great-sounding earphones for less than $100.
+Good to great audio quality.
+You can get a good pair of great-sounding earphones for less than $100.
 Many come with support for popular Bluetooth codecs (like aptX and AAC).
 Though, it has a negligible effect on perceived sound quality.
 You can check if you can spot the difference here.

 High-end durability.
-Earbuds at this price point often use high-quality materials and don’t skimp on build quality.
+In-ears at this price point often use high-quality materials, although the build quality still isn’t on par with more expensive earbuds.
 You can expect your new wireless headphones to last at least a couple of years.
 For water ingress protection, look for IPX (or IP) certification.

 Reasonable comfort.
 These aren’t custom-molded in-ear monitors, so the comfort largely depends on the ear tips you’ll use.
-Get memory foam tips, we recommend Comply, to get the most comfortable fit (and background noise isolation) from any Bluetooth in-ear headphones.
+Get memory foam tips, we recommend Comply, to get the best comfort and best fit (and background noise isolation) from any Bluetooth in-ear headphones.

 In-line microphone.
 A microphone for making phone calls is standard.
 It’s not for professional applications but talking with your friends shouldn’t be a problem.

-For best noise cancelling earbuds you have to pay a bit more.
+For the best noise cancelling earbuds you have to pay a bit more.